smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetAudioStreamingIndicator/index.md

 The request may arrive in both cases when the application is active or in background on HMI (depends on Policy Table permissions applicable to mobile application request, by default allowed to operate in all HMI levels except of NONE).

+_Note:_
+Due to _SetAudioStreamingIndicator_ is disallowed by User, HMI must be able to direct user to the mobile applications settings menu to change app permissions (ONLY for EXTERNAL_PROPRIETARY Policy flag ON).

 ### Request
 #### Behavior

 The icon of the Play/Pause button shall be modifiable by the media application by sending a RPC Request called _audioStreamingIndicator_.

 _**Note:**_
+_SDL must transfer:_

-_SDL must transfer _SetAudioStreamingIndicator_request_ from mobile application to HMI in case no any failures._
+   - _SetAudioStreamingIndicator_request from mobile application to HMI in case no any failures;_
-_SDL must transfer HMI's response to mobile application._
+   - _HMI's response (\<resultCode>) to mobile application._

 #### Parameters